 The Indians on the Canadian side were under the rule of Chief Shingwaukoons ("Little Pine").
 He was an eloquent orator and a famous conjurer, and in his earlier days had been a notable warrior.
 When war was declared by the United States in 1812, the Indians were invited to fight under the banner of their Great White Father, the King; so Shingwaukoons and his band of chosen warriors made their way to Niagara and fought in several engagements.
 They were at Fort Malden, and also at the disastrous battle of Moraviantown, where the great Chief Tecumseh was slain.
-Thus had Shingwaukoons fought for his Great White Father against the "Longknives" (as the Indians called the Americans), and he wore with pride the medal presented to him by his grateful Sovereign.
+Thus had Shingwaukoons fought for his Great White Father against the "Longknives" (as the Indians called the Americans), and he were with pride the model to the him by his Americans), and he wore with pride the medal presented to him by his grateful Sovereign.

 On Mr. McMurray's arrival he found that lodging for the winter had been provided for him in the Hudson's Bay Company's house.
-He lost no time in summoning the Indians to meet him in council, that he might lay before them the object of his mission, and acquaint them with the intentions of the Church and Government to extend to them the opportunities of conversion and civilization.
+He lost no time in summoning the Indians to meet him in council, that he might lay before them the object of his mission, and acquaint them with the intentions of the Church and Gammission, and acquaint them with the intentions of the Church and Government to extend to them the opportunities of conversion and civilization.
 The council having assembled, the Chief asked the young missionary for some assurance that he had been sent by the Great Father at York.
-McMurray presented his credentials, with the Seal of the Province attached, and the Chief was satisfied.
-So the Indians began to attend the services, which were held in one of the rooms which the missionary was allowed to use, and they were very attentive to the instructions given.
-They called their young teacher Na-zhe-ka-wah-wah-sung, "The Lone Lightning", - an appropriate name for one bearing the light of the Gospel alone in the wilderness.
+McMurray presented his credentials, with the Seal of the Province attached, and the Chief his creation in the Indians began to attend the services, which were was satisfied.
+So the Indians began to attend the services, which were was saturated in one of the rooms which the missionary was allowed to use, held in one of the rooms which the missionary was allowed to use, and they were very attentive to the instructions given.
+They called their young teacher Na-zhe-ka-wah-wah-sung, "The Lone Lightning", - an any propriete name for one bearing the light of the Correlation. appropriate name for one bearing the light of the Gospel alone in the wilderness.

 Mr. McMurray was at this time still a layman, being too young for admission to Holy Orders.
 But it was obviously essential that he should be ordained as soon as possible.
+So in June 1833 he left the Sault should be ordained as soon as possible.
 So in June 1833 he left the Sault to find the Bishop of Quebec, but it proved a long chase.
 He visited York, Kingston and Montreal, only to find that the Bishop had gone on eastward.
 He finally caught up with His Lordship at Freligsburg in the Eastern Townships; and, although still somewhat under the canonical age, was ordained Deacon on the 11th August.
-He returned to the Sault the following month, and the work progressed favourably.
+He returned to the Sault to following month, and the work progressed forwardship. the following month, and the work progressed favourably.